uspki/policies/certificate-policy.md

 The location and construction of the facility housing the CA equipment, as well as sites housing remote workstations used to administer the CAs, shall be consistent with facilities used to house high-value, sensitive information.
 The site location and construction, when combined with other physical security protection mechanisms such as guards, high security locks, and intrusion sensors, shall provide robust protection against unauthorized access to the CA equipment and records.

 ### 5.1.2 Physical access
-At a minimum, the physical access controls for CA equipment and Certificate Status Authority (CSA) equipment, as well as remote workstations used to administer the CAs, shall:
+At a minimum, the physical access controls for CA equipment, as well as remote workstations used to administer the CAs, shall:

 - Ensure that no unauthorized access to the hardware is permitted.
 - Ensure that all removable media and paper containing sensitive plain-text information is stored in secure containers.